Afroswing

-Afroswing, also known as Afrobashment, or less commonly Afrobbean or Afro-trap (not to be confused with the French genre), is a genre of music that developed in the UK during the mid-2010s, derivative of dancehall and afrobeats, with influences from trap, hip hop, R&B, and grime.
-Commercially, the genre has been very successful, with many afroswing artists making it into the British charts.
+Afroswing, also known as Afrobashment, or less commonly Afrobbean or Afro-trap (not to be confused with the French genre), is a genre of music developed by African and Afro-Caribbean communities in the UK during the mid-2010s.
+It is derivative of Dancehall and Afrobeats, with influences from trap, British hip-hop, R&B, and grime.
+Commercially, the genre has been very successful, with many Afroswing artists making it into the British charts.

 Characteristics

 Afroswing is largely defined by its melody rather than a specific tempo.
 Producer Steel Banglez stated the key elements of afroswing were happy or dark chords that "make you feel a certain way", and that "drum pattern is the most important thing about this whole sound, it's the snare that comes on the third.
 In hip-hop it comes on the fourth.
 Coming off the third beat comes from afrobeats."

-Martin Connor, an expert in vocal melodies and rap analysis, described the characteristics of the genre as being "[..] technically in 4/4, what you will hear over and over again is this recurring pattern made up of three notes that are still repeated in the framework of a 4/4 time signature [..]
-You can hear the inspirations of Jamaican music in the rhythm except Jamaican music doesn’t have a bass kick and the snare – that’s hip hop, that’s traditional rap.
+Martin Connor, an expert in vocal melodies and rap analysis, described the characteristics of the genre as being "[…] technically in 4/4, what you will hear over and over again is this recurring pattern made up of three notes that are still repeated in the framework of a 4/4 time signature […] You can hear the inspirations of Jamaican music in the rhythm except Jamaican music doesn’t have a bass kick and the snare – that’s hip hop, that’s traditional rap.
 So this is that translation of cultures happening subtly in the instrumentation.
 Yet it still has a hip hop sensibility in terms of lyrical focus and music videos: cars, money, authenticity, hardness".